kristopolous/TickTick/README.md

 Along with assignment operations<sup>1</sup>, and Javascript like indexing into objects and arrays.

-Additionally, bash variables "$name" are preserved in the ticktick blocks.
+Additionally, bash variables (a.k.a, "$name") are preserved in the ticktick blocks.
 For instance, once could do

 <pre>
 `` Var.Data = [] ``